Remi-Gau/eCobidas/docs/20-goals.md

 -   Create a version of the spreadsheet where each of those high priority items has been properly atomized (i.e it is only composed of a single question)

--   For each item:
-    -   Give it an item name
-    -   Create a specific unambiguous question
-    -   Identify the response type expected (based on exemplary software)
-    -   Determine which softwares are considered in the examples
-    -   Create a response choice list where needed
-    -   Check if the item can be extracted from a BIDS data set

-## Extensions (intermediate goals)
+#### Positron emission tomography

+#### Eyetracking

+## Intermediate goals

 ### Extended checklists

-Right now, the [prototype](https://cobidas-checklist.herokuapp.com/) contains some of questions from the COBIDAS reports.
+Right now, the [prototype](https://ohbm.github.io/cobidas/#/**) contains only some of questions from the COBIDAS reports: those that correspond to the metadata of a collection of statistical maps uploaded on Neurovault.
 In the near future, we want to be able to extend those checklists so they include **all** the items listed in the COBIDAS reports.
 Also, it will create human-readible method sections as outputs.